rbisdorff/Digraph3/docSphinx/tutorial.rst

 In this *Digraph3* module, the root :code:`OutrankingDiraph` class provides a generic **outranking digraph model**.
 A given object of this class consists in:

 1. a potential set of decision **actions** : a dictionary describing the potential decision actions or alternatives with 'name' and 'comment' attributes,
-2. a coherent family of **criteria**: a dictionary of criteria functions used for measurung the performance of each potential decision action with respect to the preference dimension captured by each criterion,
+2. a coherent family of **criteria**: a dictionary of criteria functions used for measuring the performance of each potential decision action with respect to the preference dimension captured by each criterion,
 3. the **evaluations**: a dictionary of performance evaluations for each decision action or alternative on each criterion function.
 4. the digraph **valuationdomain**, a dictionary with three entries: the *minimum* (-100, means certainly no link), the *median* (0, means missing information) and the *maximum* characteristic value (+100, means certainly a link),
-5. the **outranking relation** : a double dictionary defined on the cartesian product of the set of decision alternatives capturing the credibility of the pairwise *outranking situation* computed on the basis of the performance differences observed between couples of decision alternatives on the given family if criteria functions.
+5. the **outranking relation** : a double dictionary defined on the Cartesian product of the set of decision alternatives capturing the credibility of the pairwise *outranking situation* computed on the basis of the performance differences observed between couples of decision alternatives on the given family if criteria functions.

 With the help of the ``RandomBipolarOutrankingDigraph`` class (of type ``BipolarOutrankingDigraph``) , let us generate for illustration a random bipolar outranking digraph consisting of 7 decision actions denoted "a01*. *a02*, ..., *a07*:
        >>> from outrankingDigraphs import *